zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

 One is given the sense that from a dath ilani moral perspective, this is heartwarming.
 Merrin doesn't want to feel important, so everyone in her world colludes to conceal evidence from her than she's important.
 Isn't that thoughtful?

-From the moral perspective of an _Overcoming Bias_ reader in 2008 "on Earth" (_i.e._, in real life) who places value on authenticity and truth in human affairs, this is repugnant, for the same reason [the Emperor Norton Conspiracy was immoral](/2018/Feb/the-categories-were-made-for-man-to-make-predictions/#emperor-norton).
+From the moral perspective of an _Overcoming Bias_ reader in 2008 on Earth (_i.e._, in real life) who places value on authenticity and truth in human affairs, this is repugnant, for the same reason [the Emperor Norton Conspiracy was repugnant](/2018/Feb/the-categories-were-made-for-man-to-make-predictions/#emperor-norton).
 Merrin is living a lie, and everyone she trusts is in on it!

-The deception by the people in Merrin's life is especially galling in light of the fact that the situation that Merrin needs to be protected from is one of their own making.
+The deception by the people in Merrin's life is especially galling in light of the fact that the situation that Merrin needs to be protected from has to be one of their own making.
 EMTs can't become famous on accident.
 If Merrin doesn't like attention, she should not have a TV show with a million viewers!
 (We can assume that most unusually skilled workers aren't celebrities in dath ilan, as in real life, not because their work is particularly secret, but because recording and editing it for public consumption is a cost that no one has particular reason to pay.)
-One almost wonders whether the deception is the point—that people in dath ilan enjoy "coordinating to pretend around" someone, and Merrin's psychological hangup presented them with a golden opportunity to put someone in a [_The Truman Show_](https://en.wikipedia.org/wiki/The_Truman_Show)-like psuedo-reality.
+One almost wonders whether the deception is the point—that dath ilani enjoy enjoy "coordinating to pretend around" someone, perhaps because the eliezera are tempermentally "sneakier" than real-world populations.[^sneaky-jews] Merrin's psychological hangup presented them with a golden opportunity to put someone in a [_The Truman Show_](https://en.wikipedia.org/wiki/The_Truman_Show)-like psuedo-reality.

+[^sneaky-jews]: If you believe that [IQ research](https://web.mit.edu/fustflum/documents/papers/AshkenaziIQ.jbiosocsci.pdf) [validates the "Jews are clever" stereotype](https://slatestarcodex.com/2017/05/26/the-atomic-bomb-considered-as-hungarian-high-school-science-fair-project/), it should be at least minimally plausible that there exists a "enjoying deception" trait that validates the classic anti-Semetic "Jews are sneaky" stereotype.
+If dath ilan is high in this "sneakiness" trait relative to Earth Jews, that would explain a lot.

+    The infamous Nazi storybook [_Trust No Fox on his Green Heath and No Jew on his Oath_](https://en.wikipedia.org/wiki/Trust_No_Fox_on_his_Green_Heath_and_No_Jew_on_his_Oath) tells a parable about a Jew who converts to Christianity but eats a goose on a Friday (in contravention of his [new faith's dietary restrictions](https://www.archspm.org/faith-and-discipleship/catholic-faith/why-dont-catholics-eat-meat-on-fridays/)), arguing that just as he converted to Christianity, the goose could become a fish.
+This over-the-top fictional example of dishonesty via linguistic flexibility with which the Nazi author sought to demonize Jews is [uncomfortably reminiscent of my actual experiences with Eliezer Yudkowsky](http://unremediatedgender.space/2024/Mar/agreeing-with-stalin-in-ways-that-exhibit-generally-rationalist-principles/).

+[TODO: continue editing from here]

 ["For No Laid Course Prepare"](https://glowfic.com/posts/6263), the story about how Merrin came to the attention of dath ilan's bureau of Exception Handling, shows us more examples of dath ilani conspiracy culture.
 In the story, Merrin is dressed up as a member of a fictional alien species, the Sparashki, due to having been summoned to the hospital from a fan convention with no time to change outfits.
 Merrin's coworkers falsely maintain to outsiders that Merrin always cosplays as a Sparashki while on duty. ["This is not considered a lie, in that it would be universally understood and expected that no one in this social circumstance would tell the truth,"](https://www.glowfic.com/replies/1857346#reply-1857346) the narrator tells us.
 The language used here is strikingly similar to that of one of the corrupt executives in [_Moral Mazes_](https://thezvi.wordpress.com/2019/05/30/quotes-from-moral-mazes/): "We lie all the time, but if everyone knows that we're lying, is a lie really a lie?"